SCOTT2025/LoanRiskML/README.md

 # LoanRiskML
- end-to-end machine learning pipeline in Python to predict the probability of default (Credit risk modelling concept) using a financial dataset
+ An end-to-end machine learning pipeline in Python to predict the probability of default (Credit risk modelling concept) using a financial dataset